truds99/parrots-card-game/README.md

 Before you start, ensure you have the following installed:

-Visual Studio Code (VS Code)
+Visual Studio Code (VS Code)<br>
 Live Server extension for VS Code

 1. Clone this repository
 2. Open the Project in VS Code
 3. Open the Project with Live Server

-  In the VS Code Explorer, locate the index.html file of your project.
+  In the VS Code Explorer, locate the index.html file of your project.<br>
-  Right-click on index.html and select Open with Live Server.
+  Right-click on index.html and select Open with Live Server.<br>
   Alternatively, you can start the Live Server by clicking the Go Live button in the bottom-right corner of VS Code.